slau126/STATS220/index.md

 Mr Beans faces in this meme says it all - my facial expressions, programming proficiency and most of all - my grasp of the course content so far.

 ## Meme Logistics
-I made this meme using the R package [{magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).
+I made this meme using the "R" package [{magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).

 I had made alterations to the pictures and their dimensions, added additional coding to make the meme more pleasing to the eye and followed the R Coding rules.

-Here is the sophisticated coding that went into it all:
+Here is the sophisticated 'R' coding that went into it all:

 library(magick)